shj37/Real-Time-Pipeline-Airflow-Kafka-Spark-Cassandra/README.md

 This repo holds the code for a real-time data pipeline that streams data from an API, processes it with **Kafka** and **Spark**, and stores it in **Cassandra**. **Airflow** automates the workflow, and **Docker** makes it easy to run.

+This project is fully documented in a [Medium article series](https://medium.com/@jushijun/building-a-real-time-data-pipeline-with-apache-airflow-kafka-spark-and-cassandra-be4ee5be8843).

 ## Key Files:

 - docker-compose.yml: Sets up Kafka, Spark, Cassandra, and Airflow.